TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/ExtensionScanner/Index.rst

 understand these constructs and would still show the deprecated call as a match, even if it was wrapped in a Core version check.

-.. index:: Extension Scanner; Extension authors
+.. index:: Extension scanner; Extension authors

 Extension authors
 =================